 Make initial enquiries about the project with the relevant curator (details below), and refine your proposal based on their feedback.
 You are invited to e-mail initial enquiries to Lizelle de Jager who will forward them on to the curators: email@example.com.

 Application contact details: Send applications to Lizelle de Jager by e-mail firstname.lastname@example.org

 Start date: Successful applicants will discuss their start date with the relevant curator.
-Internships take place between June 2020–April 2021.
+Internships take place from summer 2020 – April 2021.

 Applicants are invited to suggest their own research topic for their internship.
 A selection of potential topics based on the expertise of our curators are listed below for inspiration.